The 14 Best Dog Foods for Bloodhounds in 2023

 Ear and Skin Infections

 Bloodhounds have short fur, which makes them prone to skin infections.
-With a short coat, many insects and harsh elements such as heat, germs, and bacteria can easily make their way to the canine’s skin giving rise to skin diseases.
-These dogs also have long, droopy ears, which tend to drag on the floor or dip into the dog’s meal bowl, collecting lots of dust, dirt, and germs, and bacteria.
-Providing your Bloodhound with good fats and complete nourishment help keep the skin moist and healthy and also reduces the effects of inflammation and allergies.
+Due to short coat, many insects and harsh elements, such as heat, germs, and bacteria, can easily make their way to the canine’s skin, giving rise to skin diseases.
+These dogs also have long, droopy ears, which tend to drag on the floor or dip into the dog’s meal bowl, collecting lots of dust, dirt, germs, and bacteria.
+Providing your Bloodhound with good fats and complete nourishment helps keep the skin moist and healthy, and also reduces the effects of inflammation and allergies.

 • Aortic Stenosis